Michigan Gun Rights Restoration

 Regarding pistols, Michigan state law requires licensing for ALL handguns (defined as any firearm under 26 inches in overall length).
 The applicant must pass state and federal criminal record checks to get a license through the FBI’s National Instant Criminal Background Check System (NICS).
 Even after a successful firearms rights restoration, a person cannot pass a federal background check through NICS with a prior felony conviction in Michigan.
 The bottom line is that a Michigan felon cannot be licensed to purchase, carry, possess, or transport a firearm under 26 inches long and thus may not legally do so.

 What about a firearm that is 26 inches in length or longer, like a rifle or shotgun?
 A Federal Firearms Licensee (FFL) will run a federal background check before selling a long gun in Michigan.
 The FFL will refuse to sell to anyone with a Michigan felony conviction, regardless of whether their firearm rights were restored.
 A background check is not required for someone to obtain a long gun through a private sale, gift, or inheritance.
-Under Michigan law (only), a person whose rights have been restored can legally purchase, carry, possess, or transport a long gun.
-Under federal law, a person whose rights have been restored in Michigan can still be prosecuted in federal court as a felon in possession of a firearm or ammunition.
+Under Michigan law, a person whose rights have been restored can legally purchase, carry, possess, or transport a long gun.
+However, under federal law, a person whose rights have been restored in Michigan can still be prosecuted in federal court as a felon in possession of a firearm or ammunition.

 Getting Your Gun Rights Restored